imhoffman/advent/2016/04/go/src/two/Readme.md

 The `go` routine handler is smart enough to manage multiple writes to the same variable, so I simply passed the address of the variable that would hold the sum and all of the routines write to it from within their functions (and then `main()` must still wait on the WaitGroup).~~
 (False: All of the goroutines writing to the same pointer is indeed a race.
 A similar problem is described [in Example 1 at the golang site](https://blog.golang.org/race-detector).
-By using the `-race` flag, the problem is caught.
+By using the `-race` flag, the problem is empirically detected.
-My final solution uses the WaitGroup and a loop through the buffered channel; perhaps there is a better way, like pushing and popping the jobs out of a ring pool or something...)
+My final solution uses a WaitGroup followed by a receiver loop through the buffered channel values until the channel is empty; perhaps there is a better way, like pushing and popping the jobs out of a ring pool or something...)

 That is,
 ```go